Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 4. Save the script by clicking the floppy disk icon or pressing `Ctrl + S` (`Cmd + S` on Mac).

-5. Close the Apps Script editor and refresh your Google Sheets document.

-6. You should now see a new menu item named "Tide Scans Translator" in your Google Sheets toolbar.
+5. You should now see a new menu item named "Tide Scans Translator" in your Google Sheets toolbar.

 ## Usage